zchap40/electron-ostc/README.txt

 If you want to externally control the CPU speed, a switch can be connected between pins 1 and 2 of SW1 on OSTC_v1.
 On OSTC_v2, the same function is served via a Molex Micro-Lock cable assembly that can be attached to the 2-pin Micro-Lock header (X2).
-On OSTC_v3, the same Molex Micro-Lock connector controls hardware switch-in/out of the turbo card, instead of an emulated speed reduction.
+On OSTC_v3, the same Molex Micro-Lock connector controls hardware switch-in/out of the turbo card, instead of speed throttling by the turbo card.

 A Rockwell R65C02 rated 2MHz or faster can be fitted in place of the original NMOS 6502, to reduce heat build-up.
 WDC branded 65C02s will not work.